matplotlib/matplotlib/doc/devel/coding_guide.rst

 Documentation
 -------------

 * Every new feature should be documented.
-If it's a new module, don't forget to add a new rst file to the API docs.
+If it's a new module, don't forget to add a new .rst file to the API docs.

 * Each high-level plotting function should have a small example in the `Example` section of the docstring.
 This should be as simple as